 Customers come last

-I could write an entire blog post on this, but something structurally needs to change within Gitpod so that the experience of customers comes first and so that all employees serve the customer...
+I could write an entire blog post on this, but something structurally needs to change within Gitpod so that customers' experience comes first and that all employees serve the customer...

 Preaching DevX but not shipping it